Back

 Agents make the old model impossible

-Agents are less forgiving in one way and more revealing in another.
+Humans tolerate vague forms because humans can infer context.
+If a label says “work email,” a person knows what to do.
+Agents are less forgiving.
 They need the contract to be explicit.
-They need to know field names, types, required rules, and authentication requirements.
-They do not want to scrape a page and guess what the designer meant.
+They do not want to scrape a page and “guess” what the designer meant.

+This is not a weakness of agents; it is a weakness of the old form model being exposed.
 A contract-first form gives agents what they need without making humans worse off.
-Humans still get a good UI.
-Agents get a schema.
-Both submit through the same endpoint.
-Both are validated the same way.
-Both produce the same structured data.
+Humans still get a beautiful UI; agents get a schema.
+Both submit through the same doorway.

 The endpoint is the interface